 Workers’ Compensation assists personnel when they have been injured on the job.
 Staff ensure that paperwork is filed correctly, follow-up treatment for injuries is received, and that employees get the proper care for those injuries.
 Working in conjunction with the Safety Office and the Wellness Center, the Workers’ Compensation section helps ensure that personnel receive appropriate medical intervention, resulting in a return to full-duty status as quickly as possible.

-This article contains the steps it takes to file a Hearing Aide Worker's Compensation claim.
+The CDC featured a study from NIOSH regarding noise exposure and hearing loss in firefighting.
+Below are the steps it takes to file a Hearing Loss Worker's Compensation claim.

 The Kansas City Star features a story regarding a local Firefighter that dies from cancer in 2015 entitled “As cancer deaths among firefighters soar, their families must fight for compensation”